JerryWiltz/nP/README.md

 	</body>
 </html>
 ```
-Here is the schematic and output plots for the low pass filter.
+### Here is the schematic and output plots for the lowpass filter.

 <a href="https://github.com"><img src=https://github.com/JerryWiltz/nP/blob/master/README/ReadmeFigures/lpf4ways.png></a>